shahed21/CMakeBB/readme.md

 Old Git has to be removed.
 Git has to be reinitialized with new Project Name.

 ### Libraries
-The `adder` library has to be replaced with new project libraries.
+The `samplelib` library has to be replaced with new project libraries.

 ## Commands
 ### Configure CMake